logo

 4. Stay connected to Wi-Fi until the backup is finished.
 If your device says it doesn't have enough iCloud storage space to complete the backup, follow the prompts to buy more storage.

-How to factory reset your iPad
+How to factory reset your iPad or iPad Mini

-Once it's backed up, you can reset your iPad to factory settings.
+Once it's backed up, you can reset your iPad to its factory default settings.
 Again, you should only do this if you're selling your device or trying to troubleshoot a major issue, since a reset will delete all your data.

 To complete a factory reset from your iPad: